kARTIKEYA-SHANKHDHAR/BridgeLabz-Training-3Y/gcr-codebase/HTML_Basics_Assignment/README.txt

 HTML Basics Assignment 2

-Submitted by: Alok Gupta

-This folder contains separate HTML files for all 20 questions from Assignment 2.
-The assignment uses only HTML, as instructed.
+Submitted by: Kartikeya from section CB , Roll no. 28

+Thanks